September 5, 2023

 If you’re a woman who exercises at home this is a must-read article.
-We’ve curated our top 10 on-demand streaming workout service recommendations for the year (aka-exercise on demand programs).
-This is a list of the 10 best exercise programs you can stream into your house that we think are well worth the investment.
+I’ve curated our top 10 on-demand streaming workout service recommendations for the year (aka-exercise on demand programs).
+This is a list of the 10 best exercise programs you can stream into your house that I think are well worth the investment.

 Let’s get started!